-In accordance with TSX Venture Exchange policies, rolling plans are required to be approved annually at the Company's annual general meeting of shareholders.
-The Board approved and adopted the Option Plan on March 1, 2012 and its shareholders approved the Option Plan at the last annual meeting of shareholders held on April 30, 2021.
+In accordance with TSX Venture Exchange policies, rolling plans are required to be approved annually at the Company's annual meeting of shareholders.
+The Board approved and adopted the Option Plan on March 1, 2012 and its shareholders approved the Option Plan at the last annual meeting of shareholders held on July 29, 2022.
 No changes to the Option Plan were made since that time or are proposed.

-As at the date hereof, there are no Options outstanding, leaving an aggregate of 7,903,467 Options (representing 10% of the issued and outstanding common shares of the Company) available for future grants pursuant to the Option Plan.
+As at the date hereof, there are no Options outstanding under the Option Plan leaving an aggregate of 7,903,467 options (representing 10% of the issued and outstanding common shares of the Company) available for future grants pursuant to the Option Plan.
 In accordance with the Exchange policies, Options granted under the Option Plan are not exercisable until the Option Plan is approved by the shareholders of the Company.